An XAI View on Explainable ASP: Methods, Systems, and Perspectives: Forms of Explanations in ASP

-\paragraph{Abstraction} In contrast to debugging and proof approaches, \emph{abstraction} \hypertarget{m15}{\textbf{(M15)}} notions in ASP highlight the reason for unsolvability through omitting or clustering irrelevant details \cite{DBLP:journals/tplp/SaribaturE21,DBLP:journals/ai/SaribaturES21}.
-An \emph{(answer set) blocker set} \cite{DBLP:journals/tplp/SaribaturE21} refers to a set $R$ of atoms that are kept in the vocabulary, while the rest is omitted from a ground program $P$ to obtain a program $P_0$, via a syntactic operator that ensures over-approximation of the (projected) answer sets, i.e., $AS(P)|_R \subseteq AS(P_0)$, such that $P_0$ is also unsatisfiable; the atoms in $R$ are thus blocking occurrence of answer sets.
-A CEGAR-style abstraction and refinement methodology enables automated computation of these atom sets, which was lifted to the non-ground case for clustering of domain elements \cite{DBLP:journals/ai/SaribaturES21} to find abstractions that ``focus" on the unsatisfiable part of the program.
+\paragraph{Abstraction.} In contrast to debugging and proof approaches, \emph{abstraction} \hypertarget{m15}{\textbf{(M15)}} notions in ASP highlight the reason for unsolvability through omitting or clustering irrelevant details \cite{DBLP:journals/tplp/SaribaturE21,DBLP:journals/ai/SaribaturES21}.
+Here, abstraction is considered as an \emph{over-approximation}, where a program $P'$ over $\Lits'$ is called an \emph{abstraction} of a program $P$ over $\Lits$, if there exists a mapping $m:\Lits \rightarrow \Lits'\cup \{\top\}$ such that for each answer set $I$ of $P$, $I'=\{m(l) \mid l \in I\}$ is an answer set of $P'$, i.e., $m(\AS(P))\subseteq \AS(P')$. \emph{Omission-based abstraction} \cite{DBLP:journals/tplp/SaribaturE21} relies on a mapping $m_A:{\cal A} \rightarrow \Lits \cup \{\top\}$ for a set $A$ of atoms to be omitted, such that $m_A(\alpha)=\top$ if $\alpha \in A$ and $m_A(\alpha)=\alpha$ if $\alpha \in {\cal A}\setminus A$.
+Thus $m_A(\AS(P))$ amounts to projecting away the omitted atoms, denoted as $\AS(P)|_{\overline{A}}$.
+An abstract program $\mi{omit}(P,A)$ is constructed by a syntactic operator that removes rules with heads in $A$ and add choice rules to the head of rules with body atoms occurring in $A$.
+This ensures over-approximation of the (projected) answer sets.
+An \emph{(answer set) blocker set} refers to a set $R$ of atoms that are kept in the vocabulary, while the rest is omitted from a ground program $P$ to obtain the program $\mi{omit}(P,\Lits\setminus R)$, such that $\mi{omit}(P,\Lits\setminus R)$ is also unsatisfiable; the atoms in $R$ are thus blocking occurrence of answer sets.